-4. EXPERIMENTAL EVALUATION
+4 EXPERIMENTAL EVALUATION

 In this section, we validate the effectiveness of our proposed approach through a series of experiments.
 The focus of these experiments is to determine if our entropy-based methods (entropy and corrected conditional entropy) are able to detect covert timing channels.
-We test our entropybased methods against three covert timing channels: IPCTC [7], TRCTC [6], and JitterBug [20].
-Furthermore, we compare our entropy-based methods to two other detection tests: the Kolmogorov-Smirnov test and the regularity test [7].
+We test our entropy-based methods against four covert timing channels: IPCTC [2], TRCTC [1], MBCTC [5] and Jitter-Bug [3].
+Furthermore, we compare our entropy-based methods to two other detection tests: the Kolmogorov-Smirnov test and the regularity test [2].

 The purpose of a detection test is to differentiate covert traffic from legitimate traffic.
-The performance of a detection test can be measured based on false positive and true positive rates, with low false positive rate and high true positive rate being ideal.
+The performance of a detection test can be measured based on false positive and true positive rates, with low false positive rate and high true positive rate being desirable.
 In practice, because of the large variation in legitimate network traffic, it is important that tests work well for typical traffic and occasional outliers.
 If a detection test gives test scores with significant overlap between legitimate and covert samples, then it fails on detection.
 Therefore, the mean, variance, and distribution of test scores are critical metrics to the performance of a detection test.